artem-frolov/yii-sass/README.md

 Changelog
 --------
+- **Version 1.3.0** — 2015-02-21
+    - Fix CAssetManager::publish() call - pass $hashByName value used in Yii::app()->sass->publish() and Yii::app()->sass->register() methods
+    - Remove deprecated PHPUnit "strict" setting
+    - Do not use unstable (dev-master) version of scssphp compiler anymore when Composer is used to install yii-sass extension
+    - Make installation via Composer easier - "minimum-stability" setting is not needed anymore
+    - Add "writableFilePermissions" option (defaults to 0666), fix file permissions issues with certain umask settings in OS by calling chmod for created/updated files, always call chmod for writable directories
+    - Add "defaultHashByName" setting which allows to set a default $hashByName value for all plugin's methods
+    - Add more information to exceptions' messages
+    - Enable Travis CI builds
+    - Update documentation

 - **Version 1.2.1** — 2014-11-04
     - Bug #4: Don't overwrite a compiled file during the compilation of another source file which has the same basename